willdvlpr/hackernews-react-apollo/README.md

-# HackerNews Clone with React, GraphQl and Apollo Client
+# HackerNews Clone with React, GraphQL and Apollo Client

 Tutorial followed from howtographql.com